Nat Wolff: Career

 During his childhood, Wolff began his acting career off-Broadway with a minor role in his mother's play Getting into Heaven (2003) and in Heartbeat to Baghdad (2004), both staged at The Flea Theater in Manhattan, New York.
 At this time, he frequently performed at the Improv Comedy Club, also located in Manhattan.

 He later gained recognition, at the age of 9, for starring in and contributing lead vocals, lyrics, and instrumentation for The Naked Brothers Band film that was written and directed by his mother and screened at the Hamptons International Film Festival in 2005.

 However, Wolff did not first rise to prominence until he was 12 years old after the film was bought by a former Nickelodeon executive at the festival as the pilot for the Nickelodeon television series of the same name (2007–09).
 The series was also created, showran, written, and directed by his mother, while his brother was featured in the ensemble cast and played the drums.
 His father co-starred, as well as produced and supervised the music.
 It released two soundtrack albums that were charted on the Billboard 200, with the single "Crazy Car" ranking #83 on the Billboard Hot 100.
 Wolff, who was 9 when he recorded the song under the guidance of his father in the studio, is believed to be the youngest person to compose a song featured on the Billboard charts.

 His TV movie credits include a cameo in Mr. Troop Mom (2009), as well as starring alongside his brother in Stella's Last Weekend (2018), which was written and directed by his mother, who also co-starred.
 He appeared in the Netflix film based on the manga of the same name Death Note (2017), and was cast in several theatrical movies, such as New Year's Eve (2011), Peace, Love & Misunderstanding (2011), Admission (2013), Palo Alto (2013), Behaving Badly (2014), The Fault in Our Stars (2015), Paper Towns (2015), Home Again (2017), Rosy (2018), Good Posture (2019), and Mortal (2020).

 Wolff's other off-Broadway performances comprise roles in his brother's play What Would Woody Do?
 (2010) at The Flea Theater, and in the revival of Sam Shepard's play Buried Child (2016).

-As of 2024, he and his brother have been touring with Grammy Award-winning singer-songwriter and musician Billie Eilish as the opening act for her concerts across the United States.
+In 2024, he and his brother toured with Billie Eilish as the opening act for the American leg of her Hit Me Hard and Soft tour.